idolactivities/vtuber-things/docs/guides/clipper.md

 [lae's version of Clipper](https://github.com/idolactivities/scripts/blob/master/aegisub/clipper.lua) to Aegisub's `automation/autoload` directory.

-1. Download and install Aegisub (see previous section).
+1. Download and install Aegisub (see previous section). **Old versions of Aegisub may not be compatible.**
 2. Download `clipper.zip`.
 3. Navigate to `%APPDATA%\Aegisub\automation\autoload` (you can paste that directly into the Windows Explorer navigation bar).
 4. Extract the contents of the zip file directly into the `autoload` folder.
 Your file structure should look like this: